Projects — Educational — McMaster University Life Sciences Biology Building and Greenhouse

 Team

-Carol Phillips, Partner in Charge
+Carol Phillips, Partner-in-Charge

 Ronen Bauer, Lead Designer and Project Manager